-- Those employees working for the City of Murrieta on or before September 30, 2019, who elected and receive cash-in-lieu for Plan Year 2019 (Tier 1) shall be allowed to maintain the benefit.
-Should such an employee reduce or eliminate the cash-in-lieu benefit in future years, such election will be final: it cannot be increased or reinstated in the future though the employee can elect to further reduce the benefit until it is eliminated. - 2.
-Any employee hired on or before September 30, 2019, that did not elect_cash-in-lieu shall not be eligible for such this Plan Year or in any future Plan Year. - 3.
-New employees hired on or after October 1, 2019, shall not be eligible to receive cash-in-lieu.
+1. Employees hired on or before September 30, 2019, who elected and received cash-inlieu for Plan Year 2019 (Tier 1) shall be allowed to maintain the benefit in effect at the time (up to \$688.28).
+Should such an employee reduce or eliminate the cash-in-lieu benefit amount in future years, such election will be final (i.e., it cannot be increased or reinstated in the future, though the employee can elect to reduce the benefit further until it is eliminated).

+2. Any employee hired on or before September 30, 2019, who did not elect cash-in-lieu for Plan Year 2019 shall not be eligible for the cash-in-lieu benefit.

+3. New employees hired on or after October 1, 2019, shall not be eligible to receive the cash-in-lieu benefit.